docker-mailserver/docker-mailserver/docs/content/config/environment.md

 The User ID assigned to the static vmail user for `/var/mail` (_Mail storage managed by Dovecot_).

+!!! warning "Incompatible UID values"

+    - A value of [`0` (root) is not compatible][gh-issue::vmail-uid-cannot-be-root].
+    - This feature will attempt to adjust the `uid` for the `docker` user (`/etc/passwd`), hence the error emitted to logs if the UID is already assigned to another user.
+    - The feature appears to work with other UID values that are already assigned in `/etc/passwd`, even though Dovecot by default has a setting for the minimum UID as `500`.

 ##### DMS_VMAIL_GID

 Default: 5000